Security of Customers’ Resources and Applications:

 - Integrity checks of logs and systems, where appropriate;

-- Tasks and events transactions by customers on their infrastructure;
+- Customers' task and event transactions performed in their infrastructure;

 - Network intrusion detection logs and alerts, if appropriate;